sjdemartini/mui-tiptap/README.md

 }
 ```

-Use the `renderControls` prop if you'd like to render buttons in a menu bar atop the editor (e.g., for toggling text styles, inserting a table, adding a link, and more).
-See [`src/demo/Editor.tsx`](./src/demo/Editor.tsx) for a more thorough example of this with `<RichTextEditor />`.
+Use its `renderControls` prop if you'd like to render buttons in a menu bar atop the editor (e.g., for toggling text styles, inserting a table, adding a link, and more).
+See [`src/demo/Editor.tsx`](./src/demo/Editor.tsx) for a more thorough example of this.

 ### Create and provide the `editor` yourself